The E-commerce SEO Guide: How To Get Ranked With No Ad Spend

 There are apps to boost your SEO, apps to help you make contact forms, and helps to help you reduce cart abandonment.

-But while these apps handily improve the user experience and can boost conversions, they can also slow your website down.
+But while these apps and other UX tools handily improve the user experience and can boost conversions, they can also slow your website down.

 It’s time to count your app calories by performing an app audit.